sourcevault/nutzen/docs/types.md

 **solution:**

-`hoplon.types` provides a helper function `hoplon.types.flatro` to smoothly flatten raw error values.
+`nutzen.types` provides a helper function `nutzen.types.flatro` to smoothly flatten raw error values.

 but it requires your messages to follow a specific protocol :